-Secondary suites offer homeowners a variety of benefits and increase the amount of safe, affordable housing in Victoria.
+Secondary suites can be a mortgage helper and also increase the amount of safe, affordable housing in Victoria.

 When is a suite considered legal?

 A suite is considered legal when all the required building, plumbing and electrical permits have been applied for and approved and where all work has been completed, inspected and a final Occupancy Permit has been issued by the City of Victoria.